-- End of the comment -->

 Not simply because it protects workers from the physical dangers of inhaling lethal respirable dusts, but because armed with the knowledge that they are working safely, people feel psychologically safer too.

 Catherine explains how: “In relation to silica and dust monitoring.
-Because the Air XS Silica Monitor is new, there’s scope for demonstrating that it works.
+Because the AIR XS Silica Monitor is new, there’s scope for demonstrating that it works.
 And people can see that.

 Also, because all these dust monitors work in real time, it gives people the trust that an intervention will take place should they be in danger.
 They can trust in the environment being safe.”